 Paper towel usage in the usage in the USA is around 13 billion pounds each year.
 If each US household swapped 1 roll of paper towel to 100% recycled we would save 54,000 trees.
 To make 1 ton of paper towels, 17 trees and 20,000 gallons of water are used.
 Each year 110 million trees and 130 billion gallons of water is used to make paper towel.

 These facts show the huge impact that paper towels are having on our environment.

-7 Facts about paper towel usage
+Check out these 7 facts about paper towel use.

 - The average person uses around 3000 paper towels at work in a given year.
 This is equivalent 40 pounds or 80 rolls per person per year.

 - 13 billion pounds of paper towel are used each year in the US.
 According to the EPA, paper makes up the biggest part of US waste coming from homes.